City Profile: Guide to London

 London is the sporting centre of the country, boasting the national stadiums and grounds for a variety of sports.

-And of course, the whole city is currently getting ready for the 2012 Olympics.
-The majority of events are being held in London and by 2012 the city will boast world class sporting facilities in a huge variety of sports.
-There are even chances for you to get involved through volunteering.
+And of course, the whole city played host to the 2012 Olympics.
+The majority of events were being held in London and have left the city a legacy of world class sporting facilities in a huge variety of sports.

 Wembley StadiumThe iconic Wembley Stadium is home to the England football team and also hosts dozens of domestic finals in football and rugby throughout the year.
 A number of the biggest football teams in England, including Chelsea, Tottenham Hotspur and Arsenal, are also based in London.
 However, tickets are quite expensive and hard to get for such big teams, so you may wish to visit one of the dozens of smaller football teams based in the capital.